vaadin/web-components/packages/select/README.md

 # @vaadin/select

-A web component to choose a single value from a list of options presented in an overlay.
+A web component for selecting a single value from a list of options presented in an overlay.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/select)